TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-syncfail-ecs-e-servercredentialneeded.md

 <!--/issueDescription-->

 ## **Recommended steps**
 Verify the server time is correct.
-If the server is running in a virtual machine, verify the time on the virtualization host is correct.
+If the server is running in a virtual machine, verify the time on the virtual host is correct.